railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_OpenERP.rst

    single: module; document
    single: module; board_document

-To install Open ERP's document management system you just need is to install the :mod:`document` and :mod:`document_ftp` modules through :menuselection:`Administration --> Modules --> Modules`.
-After installing the module the system automatically proposes that you configure the document management system.
+To install OpenERP's document management system, you just need to install the :mod:`document` and :mod:`document_ftp` modules through the :guilabel:`Reconfigure` wizard by selecting :guilabel:`Knowledge Management`, and further on, :guilabel:`Shared Repositories (FTP)` for installation.
+As the module installation proceeds, the system automatically proposes that you configure the FTP server.

 .. figure::  images/document_config.png
    :scale: 50